ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 45 minutes.
 Finished book 2 (Scopes and Closures) of YDKJS series.

 **Thoughts**: Itching to getting back to writing some actual code.

+### Day 18: February 23rd, 2017

+**Today's Progress**: Coded for 30 minutes.
+Finished chapter 2 of YDKJS book 3 this and object.

+**Thoughts**: Thinking that I need to do more JS exercises to fully understand what I'm learning.